spacebanana420/tanuki/doc/recorder.md

 QSV encodes in H.264, just like x264, but it's a hardware encoder for Intel GPUs.
 Encoding speed is extremely fast compared to CPU-based encoders, although it doesn't support RGB or lossless encoding.

 Tanuki offers the H.265 variant of QSV.
 This encoder is the QuickSync implementation for H.265, rather than H.264.
 Compression efficiency is higher, although encoding speed is a bit slower and decoding speed is noticeably slower, it's not ideal for heavy video editing.
 Unlike H.264 QSV, this variant supports YUV 4:2:2, which is always better than NV12 for color preservation.

+NVENC is also a GPU-based encoder.
+Tanuki's implementation supports H.264 only.
+NVENC's concept and performance is very to QSV, but you require an NVIDIA GPU that supports NVENC.
+NVENC is also capable of better quality than QSV due to supporting RGB and YUV 4:4:4.

 Utvideo is a lossless intraframe codec.
 Encoding speed is somewhere around x264 ultrafast.
 Utvideo is much faster to decode (good for video editing), although it produces **significantly** large files.